-The idea of The Non-GMO Project started in 2003 in a small neighborhood natural grocery store in Berkeley, California called The Natural Grocery Co.
+The idea of The Non-GMO Project started in 2003 in a small neighbourhood natural grocery store in Berkeley, California called The Natural Grocery Co.
 In response to letters from customers who were concerned about a GM soy lecithin that the store was carrying, a group of employees initiated the “People Want to Know Campaign.”
-This effort rallied 161 grocery stores and co-ops throughout the United States in a letter-writing campaign to manufacturers of natural food products and supplements in the U.S. The goal was to discover the GMO status of products, so that the stores’ consumers could be offered an informed choice.
+This effort rallied 161 grocery stores and co-ops throughout the United States in a letter-writing campaign to manufacturers of natural food products and supplements in the U.S. The goal was to discover the GMO status of products so that the stores’ consumers could be offered an informed choice.
 The results of the campaign were mixed, with a central problem being the lack of a consistent, industry-wide standard for what non-GMO was.

-Up in Canada we had started our GM ban in 2000 by discontinuing products that were not confirmed by the manufacturer to be GMO free.
+Up in Canada, we had started our GM ban in 2000 by discontinuing products that were not confirmed by the manufacturer to be GMO-free.
 Though this was a successful move, the absence of an authoritative standard for non-GMO made the task that much harder.
 While our southern US neighbours were looking for a more comprehensive and reliable way to identify Non-GMO products we up here North of the border looking for the same thing!

 In 2005, The Natural Grocery Company and the Big Carrot Natural Food Market teamed up to form the Non-GMO Project, with a common goal of creating a standardized meaning of non-GMO for the North American food industry.
 To give the Project the rigorous scientific foundation and world-class technical support necessary for this endeavour, our stores began working with the Global ID Group, the world’s leaders in non-GMO testing, certification, and consulting.